havardhvestbo/GreenHouseApp/README.md

 * Is there any domain-knowledge the reader should know to understand the project?
 For example, if you are monitoring temperature in a greenhouse, what is known about it?
 Is the optimal temperature +20..30C, or is it -10..0C?

+ ##DOMAIN KNOWLEGDE
+ The optimal temperature for the greenhouses we aim to supply is around 20 degrees Celsius.
+ This can fluctuate between 18 and 24 degrees, which is still acceptable.
+To regulate the temperature you could use a greenhouse air conditioner, shaders to block out the sun, ventilation system, misting or fogging.
+The ideal greenhouse humidity is around 80%.
+ This is where we achieve the highest growth rate for normal greenhouse plants.
+ To maintain and regulate the humidity you can use misting techniques or a humidifier.

 * At the same time, remember that the focus of the course is computer networks and networking protocols.
 Therefore, use more time describing networking-related concepts.